UCCSCS3300/hw-rails-intro/docs/part_0_A.md

 $ git clone https://github.com/UCCSCS3300/rottenpotatoes-rails-intro.git
 $ rm -rf /root/environment/homework/rottenpotatoes-rails-intro/.git
 ```
 Whenever you start working on a Rails project, the first thing you should do is to run Bundler, to make sure all the app's gems are installed.
-Switch to the app's root directory (presumably `rottenpotatoes-rails-intro`) and run `bundle install --without production` (you only need to specify `--without production` the first time, as this setting will be remembered on future runs of Bundler for this project).
+Switch to the app's root directory (in this case `rottenpotatoes-rails-intro`) and run `bundle install --without production` (you only need to specify `--without production` the first time, as this setting will be remembered on future runs of Bundler for this project).

 Finally, get the local database created: